INK-USC/VisCOLL/README.md

 under `datasets/novel_comps` and `compositional-image-captioning/data/occurrences/` under `datasets/occurrences`.

 ## Flickr shift
+Flickr-shift is under `datasets/flickr/flickr_buffer`.
 We use official split for Flickr30k Entities.
+Below is an example from the Flickr shift dataset.
 ```
 {'tokens': ['a', 'motorcyclist', '"', 'pops', 'a', 'wheelie', '"', 'in', 'a', 'grassy', 'field', 'framed', 'by', 'rolling', 'hills', '.'], 'task_id': 518, 'image_id': '3353962769', 'instance_id': 8714, 'phrase_offset': (0, 2)}
 ```
-The `phrase offset` is the text span that should be masked for prediction. `image_id` can be used for locating the image in the dataset.
+The `phrase offset` is the text span that should be masked for prediction. `image_id` can be used for retrieving the image in the dataset.

 ### Image features for Flickr

-Similar to COCO, unless you want to create the datastream yourself, the only files required now are,
+Similar to COCO, unless you want to create the datastream yourself, the only files required are,

 1. Extracted image features for Flickr under `datasets/flickr-features`.
-Simiarly, we use code from [this repo](https://github.com/airsplay/py-bottom-up-attention.git) to extract features.
-This file will also be uploaded soon.
+Simiarly, we use code from [this repo](https://github.com/airsplay/py-bottom-up-attention.git) to perfrom extraction.
+The extracted features will be uploaded soon.

 2. A json dictionary mapping of image id to image features in the file above.
 Included in this repo.

 ## Visualizing the stream
 We provide `visual_stream.ipynb` to visualize task distributions over time in Flickr-shift dataset.

 ## Citation
 ```